The Coffin Ship

-The Coffin Ship is a 1911 American silent film, a nautical melodrama produced by the Thanhouser Company of New Rochelle, New York.
+The Coffin Ship is a 1911 American silent adventure film, a nautical melodrama produced by the Thanhouser Company of New Rochelle, New York.
 Featuring William Garwood in a starring role, the identities of the motion picture's other two principal cast members remain undetermined.

 A full print of the film, one distributed in Europe in 1911 with German intertitles and titled Im Meere Verloren ("Lost in the Sea"), is preserved in the collection of the EYE Film Institute in the Netherlands.

 Plot

 A basic description of the film's storyline is provided in a review of this Thanhouser release in the June 24, 1911 issue of the entertainment publication The Billboard:

 A thrilling sea story is told in this film with use of some very extensive property and by remarkably good acting.
 A frail ship is started on a voyage by the owner, although the captain has warned him that the ship was not seaworthy.
 The owner's daughter has been secretly married to the captain and, in order to surprise him, stows away, not knowing the condition of the ship.
 Shortly after making her presence known aboard, water begins to leak into the hull and before long the ship is about to sink.
 The captain and the girl get aboard a raft and after many days are picked up still alive but weak from fatigue and hunger.
 In the meantime the girl's father has suffered untold agonies worrying over his daughter's plight of which he had been informed and vows never to allow an unsound vessel to leave the port again.
 The scenes of the sinking are splendidly worked up and also photographed.
 The scene on the raft and the rescue are good, and in fact the film is a feature from start to finish.